agda/cubical/README.md

 If you switch your draft pull request (PR) to 'ready to merge', or directly create an open PR, we should request a review, by one of the reviewers below.
-If that doesn't happen, you can also request a reviewer yourself, to make us aware of the open PR.
+If that doesn't happen, you can also request a reviewer yourself (for reviewer expertise see below), to make us aware of the open PR.

 * [Anders Mörtberg](https://staff.math.su.se/anders.mortberg/) (*Most topics*)